get started today!

-Secure your spot and get started today with our free 1-on-1 Placement Evaluation!
+save your spot and get started with our exclusive offer!

 Does Your Toddler Need a Supportive, Educational and Fun Activity?

 Mini Skillz teaches toddlers powerful life skills & creates stronger bonds with their parents.